 Although the greater the number of named storms and hurricanes increases the likelihood of their landfall, there is no clear correlation between the number of storms or hurricanes and the intensity of the season.

 For example, the 2010 Atlantic season is associated with the second largest number of hurricanes (12) and the third largest number of storms with names (19) in history.
 Despite all this, only one tropical storm that year hit the land of the mainland, and not a single hurricane.

 Thus, the season was very active, but the impact on the mainland of the United States was relatively low: winds kept storms and hurricanes away from the coast.

 Moreover, seasons that are quite inactive in the number of storms can have a completely different effect on the mainland.

 The 1992 hurricane season produced only 7 storms.
 However, one of them was Hurricane Andrew, which received category 5.
 He destroyed South Florida and became the most expensive hurricane in US history.

 The 1983 season was even quieter than the 1992 season.
 Only four named storms are the weakest Atlantic hurricane season in terms of number of storms since 1930.
 But one of those four storms was Hurricane Alicia.
-This Category 3 hurricane hit Houston with high winds that shattered city skyscrapers, claimed 21 lives and became a billion dollar disaster in itself.
+This Category 3 hurricane hit Houston with high winds that shattered windows in city skyscrapers, claimed 21 lives, and was a billion dollar disaster in itself.